High-throughput discovery of high-temperature conventional superconductors: Focused searches and final results

 \subsection{200GPa}

 At 200\ GPa, the $Pm\bar{3}m$ structure of NaH$_6$ remains the highest $T_c$ structure found, rising slightly from its 100\ GPa value to 260-288\ K. However, as pressure increases we find this stoichiometry to be less stable with respect to decomposition.
-Similarly to Ref.\ \cite{semenok2018actinium}, we find several actinium hydrides to be high-temperature superconductors at this pressure, most notably a $P6_3mc$ structure of AcH$_{12}$ (see Fig.\ \ref{fig:AcH12-P63mc}) with a critical temperature of 245-280\ K.
+Similarly to Ref.\ \cite{semenok2018actinium}, we find several actinium hydrides to be high-temperature superconductors at this pressure, most notably a $P6_3mc$ structure of AcH$_{12}$ with a critical temperature of 245-280\ K. This structure is best described as cage-like, but with hydrogen atoms concentrated along specific channels along the $c$ axis (see Fig.\ \ref{fig:AcH12-P63mc}).

-200\ GPa also marks the appearance of magnesium hydrides, which become increasingly prevalent with pressure.
-Of particular note is a cubic structure of MgH$_{13}$ with the space group $Fm\bar{3}m$ (see Fig.\ \ref{fig:Fm3m_MgH13}), which possesses a slightly higher calculated $T_c$ than the experimentally-verified $Im\bar{3}m$-H$_3$S \cite{drozdov2015conventional} at the same pressure.
+200\ GPa also marks the appearance of magnesium hydrides, which become increasingly prevalent in our results with pressure.
+Of particular note is a cubic structure of MgH$_{13}$ with the space group $Fm\bar{3}m$, which possesses a slightly higher calculated $T_c$ (196-224\ K) than the experimentally-verified \cite{drozdov2015conventional} $Im\bar{3}m$-H$_3$S at the same pressure (196-219\ K).
+The MgH$_{13}$ structure consists of axis-aligned cuboctahedral hydrogen clusters (see Fig.\ \ref{fig:Fm3m_MgH13}).
 In agreement with Ref.\ \cite{lonie2013metallization}, we find MgH$_{13}$ to lie above the convex hull at 200\ GPa.
 They report significantly lower critical temperatures for on-hull structures.

 A notable absence from the 200\ GPa results is LaH$_{10}$.
 Several structures of LaH$_{10}$ (including the experimentally-verified $Fm\bar{3}m$ structure \cite{drozdov2019superconductivity, somayazulu2019evidence}) were found in our structure searches and flagged as good candidates by our $T_c$ model, but were dynamically unstable at the harmonic level.
 This has been noted previously for the cubic structure \cite{geballe2018lanthanum, liu2018dynamics, shipley2020}.
-We elaborate on the consequences of dynamic instabilities for our results and potential ways to deal with them in Sec.\ \ref{sec:dynamical_instabilities}.
+We elaborate on our treatment of structures with dynamical instabilities in Sec.\ \ref{sec:dynamical_instabilities}.